toolisticon/fluapigen_EmailDemo/README.md

 # FluApiGen - Email Demo

-Demo project about building a fluent api with FluApiGen.
+Demo project about building a immutable fluent api with [FluApiGen](https://github.com/toolisticon/FluApiGen).

 Creates a small fluent api for configuring and sending emails.